 A cold day in January 2006.
-The police makes a horrible discovery in the Swedish town of Hudiksvall: In one night, 18 people have been brutally murdered in the small town.
+The police make a horrible discovery in the Swedish town of Hudiksvall: In one night, 18 people have been brutally murdered in the small town.
 The police suspect...

 A cold day in January 2006.
-The police makes a horrible discovery in the Swedish town of Hudiksvall: In one night, 18 people have been brutally murdered in the small town.
-The police suspects a madman behind the bestial act.
+The police make a horrible discovery in the Swedish town of Hudiksvall: In one night, 18 people have been brutally murdered in the small town.
+The police suspect a madman is behind the bestial act.
 But when judge Birgitta Roslin hears the news, she instantly knows that her grandparents August and Britta Andrén are among the victims.
 And even more: Almost everybody killed somehow relates to her.
-She realizes that the police is following a wrong track and starts to investigate on her own.
+She realizes that the police are following a wrong track and starts to investigate on her own.
 Her search leads Brigitta to China where she finds out about the cruel scheming of the leading elite.Written by

 Yellow Bird Pictures GmbH

 0 of 3 people found this review helpful.